thadguidry/respec/nohighlight.md

 </pre>
 ```

-But this one will be
+But this one will be syntax-highlighted by default:
 ```HTML
 <pre>
 function foo(){